david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_DynamicBatching.md

   * BatchNormalization
   * Copy

+Do NOT use:
+* layers that might arbitrary change tensor shape (such as Flatten, Permute, Reshape)
+* layers specific to object detection topologies (ROIPooling, ProirBox, DetectionOutput)
+* custom layers.

-Do not use layers that might arbitrary change tensor shape (such as Flatten, Permute, Reshape), layers specific to object detection topologies (ROIPooling, ProirBox, DetectionOutput), and custom layers.
-Topology analysis is performed during the process of loading a network into plugin, and if topology is not applicable, an exception is generated.
+Topology analysis is performed during the process of loading a network into plugin, and if the topology is not supported, an exception is generated.